ksylvan/Zoom_OPM/README.md

 The backend server serves as a bridge between the dashboard and the information gathered by the `zoom-manage` utility application.
-It manages the database of events related to participants joining the Zoom meeting and makes that information available to the dahsboard.
+It manages the database of events related to participants joining the Zoom meeting and makes that information available to the dashboard.

 See the documentation for the Backend Server and its API [here][backend-docs].